Nico-Gabriel/Weather/README.md

 # Weather

-iOS weather app coded in swift/swiftui using apples weather api (weatherkit) to fetch weather data
+iOS weather app coded in swift/swiftui using a weather api (openweathermap) to fetch weather data